NeuroDesk/neurodesk.github.io/content/en/developers/documentation/creating-website-content.md

 ![5_branch](/static/tutorials-examples/tutorials/tutorial-template/5_branch.png 'Branch check')

-3. Within your cloned environment, navigate to `neurodesk.github.io/content/en/tutorials-examples/tutorials/` and then navigate to the subfolder you believe your tutorial belongs in (e.g. "/functional_imaging").
+3. Within your cloned environment, navigate to where you'd like to make your changes.

+For example, if you'd like to create new tutorial content, go in `neurodesk.github.io/content/en/tutorials-examples/tutorials/` and then navigate to the subfolder you believe your tutorial belongs in (e.g. "/functional_imaging")

-4. Create a new, appropriately named markdown file to house your tutorial (e.g. "physio.md").
-Images need to be stored in the /static directory - please mirror the same directory structure as for your markdown files.
+4. Create a new, appropriately named markdown file to house your content (e.g. for a tutorial about physiology, you might call it "physio.md").
+Images need to be stored in the [```/static```](https://github.com/neurodesk/neurodesk.github.io/tree/main/static) directory - please mirror the same directory structure as for your markdown files.

-5. Open this file and populate it with your tutorial!
+5. Open this file and populate it with your content!
 You're also welcome to look at other tutorials already documented on our website for inspiration.

 ----------------
-### Contribute your new tutorial to the official documentation
+### Contribute your new content to the official documentation

-1. Once you are happy with your tutorial, to avoid merge conflicts, rebase your branch with the *main* branch, which should be synced with *NeuroDesk/neurodesk.github.io:main* (on GitHub check if your repo is synced and locally checkout the *main* branch and run *git pull*).
+1. Once you are happy with your content, to avoid merge conflicts, rebase your branch with the *main* branch, which should be synced with *NeuroDesk/neurodesk.github.io:main* (on GitHub check if your repo is synced and locally checkout the *main* branch and run *git pull*).

 ```bash
 git rebase main